ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/ajaxcheckoutcontroller.md

 # AjaxCheckoutController

-The `AjaxCheckoutController` is the subcontroller responsible for the phalanx calls in the one-page checkout process.
+`AjaxCheckoutController` (`Siso\Bundle\CheckoutBundle\Controller\AjaxCheckoutController`) is the subcontroller responsible for Phalanx calls in the one-page checkout process.

-!!! note "Namespace"

-    `Siso\Bundle\CheckoutBundle\Controller\AjaxCheckoutController`

-## Steps

-AjaxCheckoutController first calls validateStepAction for calculating the current possible step depending on :
+`AjaxCheckoutController` first calls `validateStepAction()` to calculate the current possible step depending on:

-1. form validation
+- form validation
-1. submitted data (checkboxes)
+- submitted data (checkboxes)
-1. customer data
+- customer data
-1. basket (eg. calling \#summary when no delivery address is filled will cause redirection to delivery step)
+- basket (e.g. calling `#summary` when no delivery address is filled redirects to the delivery step)

-### How the steps are handled?
+## How the steps are handled?

-There is an interface defined for the steps handling.
+The `Siso/Bundle/CheckoutBundle/Api/CheckoutStepServiceInterface` interface defines steps for handling the checkout process.

-`Siso/Bundle/CheckoutBundle/Api/CheckoutStepServiceInterface.php`

 ``` php
 /**